Low Desert Arizona Garden in October

-Living in Arizona year-round means intense dry heat in June and July.
-This is followed by more heat, windstorms and monsoons in August and September.
-At the end of the summer you are ready for the cooler mornings and pleasant (albeit a little warm) days of October.
+Living in the low desert of Arizona year-round means intense dry heat in June and July.
+This is followed by more heat, windstorms, and monsoons in August and September.
+At the end of the summer, you are ready for the cooler mornings and pleasant (albeit a little warm) days of October.

 Certainly, October in the Arizona garden is a busy time.
 Fortunately, the cooler temperatures are a welcome relief and it’s a pleasure to be outside after the heat of the summer.

-Vegetables growing in the Arizona garden in October
+Vegetables growing in the low desert Arizona garden in October

 It’s finally (hopefully) cool enough to plant all the winter greens we’ve been craving all summer.
 Pay attention to the temperatures and don’t plant them too soon, or they will bolt.
 Plant several varieties in your garden.